uw-labs/go-mono/README.md

 * [golangci-lint](https://github.com/golangci/golangci-lint) for Go code.
 * [buf](https://github.com/bufbuild/buf) for protobuf linting and breaking change detection.
 * [gofumports](https://github.com/mvdan/gofumpt) for formatting and imports.

+### Automatic publishing

+The `release` CI job automatically figures out what needs building and publishes a docker image to the configured registry.
+It requires the setting of `DOCKER_USER` and `DOCKER_PASSWORD` in the Circle CI configuration environment variables.

 ## Repository Layout